klajmajk/gobpm-ctu-workshop/README.md

     1. _“As Santa, I can load a child’s wish list so I know what presents to prepare.”_
     2. _“As an elf, I can mark a present as packaged and ready.”_
     3. _“As Santa, I can view all presents ready for delivery.”_
-- Choose 2-3 small stories to implement during the workshop. 🎅🎁🎄
+- Choose only achievable number of small stories to implement during the workshop. 🎅🎁🎄

 ---